-Cleft lip can be diagnosed antenatally at the 20 week scan.
-Cleft palate will usually be diagnosed within 24 hours of birth.
+A cleft lip can be diagnosed antenatally at the 20-week scan.
+A cleft palate will usually be diagnosed within 24 hours of birth.

 The medical professional who diagnoses your child will make a referral to the West Midlands Regional Cleft Centre.
 One of our specialist nurses will make contact with you within 24 hours of receiving this referral.